Zwick Roell Group

-The Zwick Roell Group is a manufacturer of static testing machines and systems for materials and components testing used to evaluate the mechanical and physical properties and performance of materials and components.
+The ZwickRoell Group is a manufacturer of static testing machines and systems for materials and components testing used to evaluate the mechanical and physical properties and performance of materials and components.
 Core static tests carried out with this equipment includes tensile, compression, flexure (also referred to as bend), and cycling.

-The company operates in 56 countries, has manufacturing facilities in Germany and the UK, and strategic headquarters in the USA and Singapore.
+The company operates in 56 countries, has manufacturing facilities in Germany, UK and China, and strategic headquarters in the US and Singapore.

 As of 2014 the Group employs 1250 staff in its international operations.
 It generates revenues of approximately 210 million euros.

 Zwick manufactures a range of testing systems for research and routine testing of materials and components.
 It has developed materials testing software, digital contact and non contact extensometry and pioneered robotic materials testing systems.

 History

 Roell & Korthaus have been involved in materials testing since 1920.
 Zwick began building machines and instruments for mechanical materials testing in 1937.
 The company founded by Professor Seger in 1876 evolved into the present-day concern Toni Techni.
 Roell and Korthouse, along with Toni Technik, have been part of the Zwick Roell Group since 1992.

 In July 2001 the group become a corporation under the name of Zwick Roell AG, incorporating Zwick, Toni Technik and Indentec Ltd. Acmel Labo, the French manufacturer of laboratory instruments for the cement, lime and plaster industry, has been part of the group since May 2002.
 Zwick/Roell AG acquired the German company GTM in 2007 and Messphysik of Austria in 2006.
 In 2014 ZwickRoell opened its new factory in Taicang, China, some 50 km north-west of Shanghai.
-Here, on a site totaling around 2,000 m², testing machines and instruments will be developed and assembled for the Chinese and world markets.
+Here, on a site totaling around 2,000 m2, testing machines and instruments will be developed and assembled for the Chinese and world markets.